invokable/laravel-bluesky/docs/basic-client.md

 ### App password(Legacy)

-You can log in with the identifier and password you set in .env.
+You can log in with the identifier and app password you set in .env.

 ```
 // .env